 Trinka and Sam is a coloring book series developed to help parents and children after disasters.
-The little mice have responded to disasters across the United States as well as in other countries, including Ecuador, Japan, and Nepal.
+The little mice have responded to disasters across the United States as well as in other countries, including Ecuador, Japan, Mexico and Nepal.
 In addition to our core team at Piplo Productions, we are fortunate to have wonderful collaborators and friends who joined our team and added their talents and expertise to the development of the Trinka and Sam series.
-The books are available for free download from the National Child Traumatic Stress Network website, with separate pages for the different versions (earthquakes, hurricanes, and tornadoes).
+The books are available for free download from the National Child Traumatic Stress Network website, with separate pages for the different versions (earthquakes, fires, hurricanes, tornadoes, and COVID-19).

 History of the Stories

 We developed the first Trinka and Sam story shortly after Hurricane Katrina.
 We realized that in the aftermath of a large disaster, there are typically not enough mental health professionals to meet the needs of families and communities.
 We also saw that many parents were looking for materials that would help them understand the impact of the disaster on their children and ways that they could help their children cope with what had happened.

 So we decided to create stories that would:

 - Help parents understand how their children, especially young children under age 6, might be affected by a disaster

 - Serve as an activity families could do after a disaster to begin to talk about their experiences and feelings

 - Be free, so families in need could access it easily and immediately